willemvds/tetris/README.md

 - ☐ Get SDL controller functionality running on a background thread.
 - ☐ Binary serialisation formats.
 - ☐ Look at vendoring deps in rust.
+- ☐ Submit scores+replays to Tetris HQ.
+- ☐ Have the game loop available as a lib (could be used with WASM to view recordings outside of game client).